A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Computational framework

 \Alg{L2E} presents pseudocode for minimizing \Eqn{objective} using inexact block coordinate descent.
-When updating $\V{\beta}$ \eqref{eq:beta_update} and $\tau$ \eqref{eq:tau_update}, we take a fixed number of proximal gradient steps, $N_\beta$ and $N_\tau$ respectively, in \Eqn{proximal_gradient}.
+For the update step on $\tau$, the operator $\mathcal{P}_{[\tau_{\min}, \tau_{\max}]}$ denotes the projection onto $[\tau_{\min}, \tau_{\max}]$.
+When updating $\V{\beta}$ in \eqref{eq:beta_update} and $\tau$ in \eqref{eq:tau_update}, we take a fixed number of proximal gradient steps, $N_\beta$ and $N_\tau$ respectively, in \Eqn{proximal_gradient}.
 The gradients for updating $\V{\beta}$ and $\tau$ are given by

 where $\M{W} \in \Real^{n \times n}$ is a diagonal matrix that depends on $\V{\beta}$ with $i^{th}$ diagonal entry

 and

 respectively.